 You can transfer most types of DC pensions but if you have any benefits or features attached to your plan you may lose these if you decide to transfer.

-If you want to transfer a DB pension, it needs to be transferred into a DC pension.
-If you do this, you will lose access to any scheme benefits from your DB pension.
+If you want to transfer a DB pension to a DC pension you will lose access to your guaranteed benefits from your DB scheme.

 2. Should I transfer my pension?